Thejas0/Hand-Gesture-Detection-Socket-Programming/README.md

-# LIve-Video-Streaming

-Multi user video broadcast chat with python socket programming.
-Server can broadcast a video stream to clients .
-Clients can watch the video stream and at the same time they can chat with each other.
-Both video broadcast and text chat is multithreaded so one server can handle multiple clients.
+# Hand Gesture Detection | Socket Programming

+Multi user video broadcast chat with python socket programming with ML model to detect hand gesture .

+How to run:
+1. Run the server code
+2. Put the IP Address displayed on the screen in client code in place of host id
+3. Open anew terminal and run the client code

-Implemented using basic Python Libraries - OpenCV, Numpy
+Implemented using basic Python Libraries - OpenCV, Numpy, Mediapipe